Last Updated on October 4, 2023

 Let’s say I decide to tag the products.
 Silvia, are you srsly telling me that I need to MANUALLY tag (up to 25 products) on all my pins that I already manually upload to Pinterest from the posts I manually wrote and designed.
 That is how you are making it possible for me to monetize MY content?
 Oh, and one more thing, in my House Of Hipsters pinboard, I’d have to manually add these tags to over 1700 pins…and that is JUST the HOH board!
 Ummm, I think I’ll be spending my time elsewhere, thanks.
 But I’m assuming Ben suspected this answer.

-Since you brought up Story Pins, let me take a moment, and then I promise I’ll wrap this novel of a post up.
+Since you brought up Idea Pins, let me take a moment, and then I promise I’ll wrap this novel of a post up.
 Pinky swear.
-In the Pinterest Problems post, I mentioned the organic reach is INSANE for Story Pins.
+In the Pinterest Problems post, I mentioned organic reach is INSANE for Idea Pins.
 A static image pinned from my website might get 100 impressions after a month.
-But, when I create a Story Pin, I’ll get 1000 impressions in under 2 minutes.
+But, when I create an Idea Pin, I’ll get 1000 impressions in under 2 minutes.
 Here’s the problem.
 These pins do not link back to my website.
 Where’s the incentive for a content creator?
-Let’s get real, Story Pins only to benefit Pinterest.
+Let’s get real, Idea Pins only to benefit Pinterest.

 “If creators would like to turn off visual search dot overlays on their Pins, they can contact us through our Help Center.
 We’d be happy to share more with you if you’d like to discuss further.”